-A pressurized cabin was they key to flying comfort, without it planes were limited to a ceiling of 12,500 feet where the weather was more active.
+A pressurized cabin was the key to flying comfort, without it, planes were limited to a ceiling of 12,500 feet where the weather was more active.
 Frye knew all about pressurization.
 Equipped With a bottle of Oxygen and his Texas bravado he explored the stratosphere in search of better flying conditions (see sidebar).
 He found them, along with the jet stream above 25,000 feet where the ride was smooth and fast.
-The new airliner, with a pressurized cabin, would fly at 20,000 plus feet ‘above the weather’ leaving the the competition’s un-pressurized DC 3’s, bouncing around in the lower ‘air sick zone’.
+The new airliner, with a pressurized cabin, would fly at 20,000 plus feet ‘above the weather’ leaving the competition’s un-pressurized DC 3’s, bouncing around in the lower ‘air sick zone’.

-With speed, range and comfort, the new Constellation would turn TWA into a formidable competitor; and with exclusive rights to production his competitors could only watch as passengers flocked to a airliner they could only dream of owning.
+With speed, range, and comfort, the new Constellation would turn TWA into a formidable competitor; and with exclusive rights to production, his competitors could only watch as passengers flocked to an airliner they could only dream of owning.

 At first, Frye proposed selling a few of TWA’s routes to raise capital.
 Hughes wanted more.”
 Why don’t I just buy TWA” countered Hughes.
 “We never thought of that,” answered Frye.
 “TWA would cost a lot of money.”
 “I’ve got the money” replied Hughes.
 (Troubled Skies TA Heppenheimer p 111)

-Frye, Hughes and the TWA technical team wasted no time developing the new plane’s specifications.
+With a new owner on board, the TWA technical team started developing the plane’s specifications.
 Working with Hughes took some adjustment – he did not fit the typical owner’s mold.
 When Frye’s assistant in technical affairs, Tommy Tomlinson first met the new owner he couldn’t believe his eyes.
 Hughes looked like a tramp with long hair and dirty fingernails.
-However he did know what he was talking about and asked the right questions.
 “Do I really have to put up with this guy?’
 Tomlinson asked Frye.
-“Tommy, he owns the airline” replies Frye.
+“Tommy, he owns the airline” replied Frye.